2023 Best Design & Applied Arts Associate Degree Schools in the Middle Atlantic Region

 While working on their Associate Degree, design majors at LaGuardia accumulate an average of around $8,187 in student debt.

 Fashion Institute of Technology did quite well in this year’s ranking of the best places for design and applied arts students to get a associate degree.
 It came in at #7 on the list.
-Located in the large city of New York, FIT SUNY is a public college with a medium-sized student population.
+Located in the large city of New York, FIT SUNY is a public school with a medium-sized student population.

 Design majors at FIT SUNY take out an average of $13,754 in student loans while working on their Associate Degree.
 This translates to an average monthly loan payment of $263, based on a 10-year repayment plan.